blocklessnetwork/docs/cli/index.md

 If none of the two parameters is entered, the project in the current directory (`-p ./`) will be used by default.

-In all cases, if there are no name or project found, an error will be thrown.
+In all cases, if there is no name or project found, an error will be thrown.

 ```bash
 $ bls function invoke -n my-oracle